-Once a month, the Nashville Flea Market takes over the state Fairgrounds.
-Thousands of shoppers flock to this truly massive flea market, which has something for every type of flea market shopper who’s willing to take the time to look around: From bric-a-brac to antiques, refurbished & vintage furniture, dollar items, wholesaler stuff, crafts, jewellery, vintage clothes – you name it, the stalls at the Nashville Flea Market probably have it.
+In the heart of Tennessee, the state's fairgrounds pulsate with life and vibrancy once a month, playing host to one of the country's largest and most diverse flea markets: the Nashville Flea Market.
+Thousands of shoppers flock to this truly massive flea market, which has something for every type of flea market shopper who’s willing to take the time to look around: From bric-a-brac to antiques, refurbished and vintage furniture, dollar items, wholesaler stuff, crafts, jewelry, vintage clothes – you name it, the stalls at the Nashville Flea Market probably have it.

-And with over 1,700 booths (half indoor / half outdoor) and approximately 800 to 1,200 dealers and vendors from 30 states, the Nashville Flea Market has more to show than what the average person can see in one day!
-This explains why the Nashville Flea Market (also known as the Nashville Fairgrounds Flea Market, and dubbed one of the biggest flea markets in the U.S.) can only be mastered with multiple trips.
+And with approximately 800 to 1,200 dealers and vendors from 30 states, the Nashville Flea Market has more to show than what the average person can see in one day!
+This explains why the Nashville Flea Market (also known as the Nashville Fairgrounds Flea Market, and dubbed one of the biggest flea markets in the US) can only be mastered with multiple trips.

 All throughout the parking lots and through the buildings the Nashville Flea Market has some of the most interesting wares to show.
 There is just no way in the world someone – not even a seasoned flea market shopper with years of experience – could actually embrace in one weekend, let alone in one trip or one single day, the full glory of the Nashville Flea Market’s shopping experience!